-Choose from the following options: Flip Open/ Any Key/ SEND Key Only/ Auto Answer
+Choose from the following options: Flip Open/ SEND Key Only/ Any Key/ Auto with Handsfree

-If you press ( or , (the side keys), while the phone is ringing, the ringing and/or vibration is muted for that call.
+If you press or . (the volume keys), while the phone is ringing, the ringing and/or vibration is muted for that call.

-2. Press 📖 to end the call.
+2. Press is to end the call.